Filter Options

 How much will a 10-day Uganda safari cost?

-“The typical price of a 10-day budget or mid-range tour in western Uganda is around US$2,500 to US$4,000 per person.
-This will usually be inclusive of gorilla and chimp trekking permits, other national park fees and activity costs, as well as all accommodation, meals and road transport, and the services of drivers and guides as required.
-The main variable in the price range will be down to the quality of accommodation, which ranges from simple campsites to smart mid-range hotels, lodges and tented camps.
-If your safari uses domestic flights, includes a second gorilla trekking excursion, and/or offers accommodation at the top end of the luxury scale, the price is likely to be upwards of US$4,500.”
+“The typical price of a 10-day budget or mid-range tour in western Uganda is around US$2,800 to US$4,000 per person.
+This will usually be inclusive of gorilla and chimp trekking permits and other national park fees and activity costs.
+It will also include all accommodations, meals and road transport, and the services of drivers and guides as required.
+The main variable in the price range will be down to the quality of accommodations, which range from simple campsites to smart mid-range hotels, lodges and tented camps.
+If your safari uses domestic flights, includes a second gorilla trekking excursion, and/or offers accommodations at the top end of the luxury scale, the price is likely to be upwards of US$6,000.”

 5